-- Mandated Psychiatric Service: Provided 52 Criminal Procedure Law (CPL) §730 Fitness to Proceed - Competency Examinations ordered by judges and justices within the Broome County Court system.
-This is an increase of 54% over 2016. - Mandated Mental Health Evaluations: Completed 39 evaluations for City, Family and County Courts. - Medication Grant Program (MGP): Assisted 203 individuals with mental illness who were discharged from the jail, state prisons, or the Greater Binghamton Health Center.
-Immediate temporary Medicaid assistance for psychotropic medication and support counseling was provided while these individuals waited for Medicaid eligibility determination. - The Forensic Outreach Program: Provided 78 referrals of individuals released from NYS Prison back to Broome County to continue mental health and substance treatment services.
-This is an increase of 32% over 2016.
+- Mandated Psychiatric Service: Provided 42 Criminal Procedure Law (CPL) §730 Fitness to Proceed - Competency Examinations ordered by judges and justices within the Broome County Court system.
+This is an increase of 54% over 2016. - Mandated Mental Health Evaluations: Completed 36 evaluations for City, Family and County Courts - Medication Grant Program (MGP): 107 individuals with mental illness who were discharged from the jail, state prisons, or inpatient hospitals were provided with immediate temporary Medicaid assistance for psychotropic medication. - The Forensic Outreach Program: 61 individuals with serious mental illness released from NYS Prison to Broome County were helped arranging mental health and substance treatment services.